Associate Professor, Chair

 She has co-edited with Tabea Linhard and Adrián Pérez Melgosa Revisiting Jewish Spain in the Modern Era (a special 2011 issue of the Journal of Spanish Cultural Studies, republished in an expanded edition by Routledge, 2013).
 The volume, with essays by Andrew Bush, Lou Charnon-Deutsch, Michal Friedman, Isabelle Rohr, Tabea Linhard, Edgar Illas and Alejandro Baer, explores the different and contradictory ways in which Spain as a nation has tried to come to terms with its Jewish memory and with the absence/presence of Sephardic Jews from the nineteenth century to the present.

-Her book The Memory Work of Jewish Spain, for which she won an ACLS 2014-15 Fellowship and a 2017-18 NEH Fellowship, is forthcoming in 2020 with Indiana University Press .
+Her book The Memory Work of Jewish Spain, for which she won an ACLS 2014-15 Fellowship and a 2017-18 NEH Fellowship, was published in December 2020 with Indiana University Press.
 Co-authored with Adrián Pérez Melgosa, it explores the phenomenon of the “re-discovery” of Spain’s Jewish heritage.
 Through oral interviews, visits to museums, newly reconfigured “Jewish quarters” and Jewish memory sites, literature, cultural performances, tourist promotional materials and speeches from public figures, the book explores the recent cultural and political initiatives that seek to memorialize and re-connect Spain with its Jewish past in the context of the long history of Spain’s ambivalence towards its Jewish heritage.
+The book has won the 2021 National Jewish Book Award, in the category Sephardic Culture, sponsored by the Jewish Book Council.